nabeelio/phpvms/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please upload the Laravel logs as well from `storage/logs/laravel.log` (or the file with the correct date)

 **Version**
 Please enter the version